The Research Team

 Maggie Huang is a graduate of UofT’s International Development Studies Co-op program with a double minor in Economics and Political Science.
 She interned, and later returned as consultant with policy research organisation, Centre for Internet and Society (India), as part of their Access to Knowledge program.
 She primarily studied India’s copyright management regime, particularly how it impacted content and royalties flows in the digital music ecosystem; but became keenly interested in the political economy of intellectual property and its impact on access to information and culture — a key tenet of her final year thesis.
 At CIS, she also engaged in knowledge management activities to enhance the effectiveness and efficiency of the organisation’s research and policy influencing objectives.
 As a highly involved student, she received the UTSC Letter Award and the Gordon Cressy Leadership Award for, amongst other things, her involvement with the annual International

-George Chen is an undergraduate student at the University of Toronto Scarborough completing a degree in Management International Business with a stream in Economics.
+George Chen is a graduate of the University of Toronto’s Management and International Business program with a stream in Economics.
 He is interested in the economics of development as well as the drivers of academic discourse.
-George had worked as a metadata assistant at Bioline international, facilitating open access and article publishing.
-He also volunteers his time as an income tax associate for the student union as well as in case competition curriculum writing with LIVE Competition.
+George had worked as a research assistant for the Centre for Critical Development Studies.
+He is currently pursuing a law degree at Harvard Law School.

 Tasneem Mewa is an undergraduate student at the University of Toronto pursuing an Honours Bachelor of Arts in International Development Studies.
 She is interested in critiquing neoclassical economic theory and deconstructing conventional notions of spatiality.
 In addition to her research with the Centre for Critical Development Studies, she currently works as a Senior Editor for the student run development journal, The Undercurrent.